towersvault/shinpokered/README.md

   - All trainers that use any kind of potion now use it with a 50% chance if their HP is low enough
     - Gym Leaders and mid-game Rival: below 1/5th total
     - Elite-4 and Champion: below 1/3th total
+- Trapping Move Clause
+  - A counter tracks if the player or the opponent use trapping moves like Wrap multiple times in a row
+  - The counter increments only if a trapping effect move is selected to be used and it does not miss
+  - After the counter has incremented to 2,
+    - selecting a trapping effect move additional times will make the move to go 2nd in the round
+	- this is the same priority as the move Counter
+  - The counter only gets reset by switching or using a move that does not have the trapping effect
+  - Reseting the counter will restore normal priority to trapping effect moves.

 #Bugfixes
 -----------